wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/03-Activation-Deactivation-methods.md

 However, this does depend on the individual use case and requirements of the plugin's functionality.

-Generally though, data clean up is be done when the plugin is uninstalled, which you will learn about in the lesson on plugin Uninstall Methods.
+Generally though, data cleanup is to be done when the plugin is uninstalled, which you will learn about in the lesson on plugin Uninstall Methods.

 ## Different callback implementations